Connect with others who understand.

 Can Vaccines Cause or Worsen PNH?

-However, researchers have found that COVID-19 can make PNH attacks worse, and the vaccine can reduce the severity of infection.
-Therefore, in most people, the potential benefits of vaccination are thought to outweigh the potential risks.
+Researchers have found that the COVID-19 virus can make PNH attacks worse, and the vaccine can reduce the severity of COVID-19 infection.
+For most people, the benefits of getting vaccinated are much greater than the risks.

 8. Does PNH Cause Bruising?

-• Random bleeding from your nose and gums
+• Random bleeding from the nose and gums

 • Severe bleeding episodes or hemorrhaging

-If you show signs of easy bleeding or other symptoms of PNH, talk to your hematology team.
-They’ll help figure out whether they’re due to PNH or another disorder.
-If you’re still having PNH symptoms despite treatment, your doctor may recommend updating your treatment options to better meet your needs.
+If you show signs of easy bleeding or other symptoms of PNH, talk with your hematology team.
+They’ll help figure out whether the cause is PNH or another disorder.
+If you still have symptoms despite treatment, your doctor may recommend updating your treatment options to better meet your needs.

 What questions do you still have about PNH?
-What answers can you offer to other myPNHteam members?
-Share your experiences in the comments below, or start a conversation by posting on your Activities page.
+What answers can you offer myPNHteam members?
+Let others know in the comments below.

 All updates must be accompanied by text or a picture.